-Developing standards for the audio visual systems can save money, both with the fixed costs, and the operational costs.
+Developing audio visual systems standards can save money, both with fixed costs and operational costs.

-Recently I had the opportunity to meet with several local universities to discuss the technology that they use in their facilities.
+I recently had the opportunity to meet with several local universities to discuss the technology they use in their facilities.
 I was a bit shocked to hear about the uphill battle they have to get the type of technology they want in a classroom.

-So how do facilities plan for the future, make changes now that can help prevent this from happening?
+How do facilities plan for the future and make changes now that can help prevent this from happening?

 And how do they implement changes fully across the board that will help ensure that what they want is what they will get?

-It is worth noting that the objectives of the teaching staff, design team, design/build team and the universities operations department differ by perspective.
-The teaching staff, of course, wants the best available ‘teaching aids’.
+It is worth noting that the objectives of the teaching staff, design team, design-build team, and the university operations department differ by perspective.
+The teaching staff, of course, wants the best available 'teaching aids.'
 The budget for the building affects decisions at the design team and design/build levels.
 And the operations department wants ease of operations at the lowest overall cost.
-Clearly, these objectives overlap, but they are not exactly the same.
-Developing standards can help ‘bridge’ all objectives.
+These objectives overlap, but they are not the same.
+Developing standards can help 'bridge' all objectives.

 To illustrate this point, let's look at a single product decision – a projector.
 To keep it simple, we will compare just two different types of basic projectors.
 Let's presume the first is a standard projector with 2500 lumens (of brightness).
 It costs $2,500.
 The second projector is a 3000 lumens projector that costs $4,500.

 We shall anticipate no video requirements.
-A laptop will be used to connect to the wireless network for a Powerpoint or similar type of presentation.
-Wireless connectivity works well for static information, but not so well for motion video and audio signals.
-When using wireless access there are other limitations to consider, as well.
+A laptop will connect to the wireless network for a Powerpoint or similar type of presentation.
+Wireless connectivity works well for static information but not so well for motion video and audio signals.
+When using wireless access, there are other limitations to consider, as well.
 Therefore, if we know that video is expected to be used, it would make sense to establish a standard to mandate a wired solution, even if wireless was available.
-Otherwise, the solution won’t meet the objectives.
+Otherwise, the solution won't meet the objectives.